 He restarted 1928 with a production of 28,000 cars.
 The last year (1932) only 843 cars were sold.

-When collecting DURANT radiator emblems you will see that there are four different versions.
+When collecting DURANT radiator emblems you will see that there are four common versions.

 The first regular DURANT emblem is showing a dragon on the top: